 BUDDHARead on »

-Boundaries are taught to children by their parents from a very early age and are usually in place to protect them and the other children they may come into contact with.
+Boundaries are taught by parents to their children from a very early age and are usually in place to protect them and the other children they come into contact with.

-Generally, there are those children who have a lovely nature and probably wouldn’t be affected by having no boundaries, but the more wilful and determined child would probably stop …Read on »
+Generally, there are children who are lovely natured and probably wouldn’t be affected by having no boundaries, but the more wilful and determined child will probably stop at nothing without …Read on »

 Setbacks are inevitable.
-I find the bigger the problem, the more likely I am to have them.
+I find the bigger the problem, the more likely I am to have one.
+I suppose that’s inevitable.
+Once I get beyond the setback, I spend less time being concerned about it.

 “People say “Don’t judge a book by its cover.”
 True, but it goes beyond that.
 Don’t judge a book by its first words, first paragraphs, even its first pages.
 In fact, don’t judge a book until you have fully read and comprehended it.”